cloudarchitectgithub/ai-frontdesk-assistant/BUILD_GUIDE.md

 # 🏥 AI Front Desk Assistant - Complete Build Guide

-A comprehensive guide to building a voice-enabled AI assistant for healthcare front desk operations using Python, OpenAI Whisper, and ElevenLabs.
+A comprehensive guide to building a voice enabled AI assistant for healthcare front desk operations using Python, OpenAI Whisper, and ElevenLabs.

 ## 📋 Table of Contents